So, what are the main considerations when it comes to choosing either of these social media scheduling tools?

 The features seem to be basic for scheduling.
 They concentrate more on the ease of use than the features.

-Apart from basic scheduling, Hootsuite offers key performance metrics and ad spends limit to boost posts.
+Apart from basic scheduling, Hootsuite offers key performance metrics and ad spends limits to boost posts.
 As the pricing plan changes, new features add up, making you choose as many great features as possible.

 This section is for Hootsuite to win.
 If, of course, you can afford to spend that much on a social media management tool.